shar1738/FinTech_Experiment/Help/AI_explanation.md

 This actually is NOT the best practice to ask for this much in a single prompt as is explainned below.
 BUT, overall this is still great reference for the most successful prompting.

+---

-Build a quantitative finance backtesting and portfolio analysis system using the following specifications:
+"Build a quantitative finance backtesting and portfolio analysis system using the following specifications:

 • DOCUMENTATION TO REFER TO
   - Python documentation: https://docs.python.org/3/